xxl4/me/source/_posts/IT-security-2024-09-22.md

 **Longstanding Darktrace CEO Poppy Gustafsson to Step Down**

-Cambridge, UK - Darktrace, the global leader in cyber AI, today announced that its long-standing CEO, Poppy Gustafsson, will be stepping down from her role at the end of June 2023.
-The Board of Directors has initiated a search for her successor.
+Darktrace, the leading global cybersecurity company, has announced that its CEO, Poppy Gustafsson, will be stepping down from her role at the end of March 2023.
+Gustafsson has been with the company for over a decade and has played a pivotal role in its success.

-Gustafsson, who has been with Darktrace since its inception in 2013, has played a pivotal role in the company's growth and success.
-Under her leadership, Darktrace has become a global leader in cyber AI, with over 1,000 customers worldwide.

-"It has been an incredible privilege to lead Darktrace for the past decade," said Gustafsson.
-"I am immensely proud of what we have achieved together, building a company that is at the forefront of cyber security innovation."
+During Gustafsson's tenure, Darktrace has grown from a small startup to a global leader in artificial intelligence (AI)-powered cybersecurity.
+She has overseen the development of innovative AI solutions that have helped organizations worldwide protect themselves from cyber threats.

-"The decision to step down from my role was not easy, but I believe that it is the right time for Darktrace to have a new leader as it enters its next phase of growth," Gustafsson added.
+Gustafsson's decision to step down was not made lightly.
+In a statement, she said, "After much deliberation, I have decided to step down as CEO.
+I believe that now is the right time for the company to enter a new chapter with a new leader at the helm."

-The Board of Directors expressed its gratitude to Gustafsson for her leadership and dedication to Darktrace.

-"Poppy has been an exceptional leader for Darktrace," said Gordon Hurst, Chairman of the Board.
-"Her vision, passion, and commitment have been instrumental in the company's success.
-We wish her all the best in her future endeavors."

-The search for Gustafsson's successor is expected to be a thorough and comprehensive process.
-The Board of Directors is committed to finding a candidate who has the experience, skills, and vision to continue to drive Darktrace's growth and innovation.

-During the transition period, Gustafsson will remain in her role as CEO and will work closely with the Board of Directors to ensure a smooth handover to her successor.

-About Darktrace

-Darktrace is a global leader in cyber AI.
-The company's Autonomous Response technology is used by over 1,000 organizations worldwide to protect against cyber threats.
-Darktrace's AI learns the behavior of each organization's IT environment and uses this knowledge to identify and respond to cyber attacks in real time.
+The board of directors has begun the process of identifying a successor to Gustafsson.
+In the meantime, she will continue to lead the company and ensure a smooth transition.

+Darktrace is grateful for Gustafsson's immense contributions and wishes her the best in her future endeavors.
+The company remains committed to providing cutting-edge cybersecurity solutions to its customers and is confident in its ability to continue its growth trajectory under new leadership.

+**About Darktrace**

+Darktrace is a leading global cybersecurity company that uses AI to detect and respond to cyber threats.
+Its AI-powered Autonomous Response technology enables organizations to identify and neutralize threats in real time, reducing the risk of damage and disruption.
+Darktrace serves over 10,000 customers worldwide and has been recognized as a leader in the cybersecurity industry.